When to Apply

 What Happens Next?

-In most cases, we evaluate an application and respond with an admission decision within four weeks of receiving all the required documents.
+In most cases, we evaluate an application and respond with an admission decision within one week of receiving all the required documents.
 Admitted students are notified by mail and will receive follow up information about next steps, like financial aid, housing, orientation, and registration.

-We recommend that you fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible to begin the financial aid process.
+A staggering 99% of our undergraduates don't pay full tuition.
+We recommend that you explore all your financing options.
+Begin by filling out the Free Application for Federal Student Aid (FAFSA) as soon as possible to start the financial aid process.
 Submissions are accepted beginning on October 1.
-Learn more about your financial aid options.
+Learn more about your financial aid and scholarship options.

 To be eligible for admission as a freshman, you should be a graduate of an accredited high school or its equivalent.
 We recommend 16 or more college preparatory academic courses should be earned in the following: